What is a Handfasting?

 Q. Do you have to be Wiccan to have a handfasting?

-A. No. In fact, the term handfasting arose during the early Christian era, when Paganism had already lost much ground.
+A. No. In fact, the term handfasting arose during the early Christian era ( Christians hijacked the ritual to appeal to Pagans) when Paganism had already lost much ground.
 It’s the symbolism that our multicultural society has reclaimed and today embrace.
 But people from all walks of life can experience the beautiful handfasting ritual during their wedding ceremony.
 In practice, Wiccans are taught to place well-thought intention into ritual, and therefore they do so into the knotting of the cords.
 Because of this, the ritual of the handfasting invites a unique, magical experience between the couple.
 But you don’t have to be Wiccan to feel the magic if your intentions are true.

 Q. How do I find someone to perform a handfasting?